mesosphere/marathon/docs/README.md

         $ cd /path/to/marathon-gh-pages
         $ git checkout gh-pages

-3. Check out the appropriate release branch, then copy the contents of the "docs" directory in master to the root of your marathon-gh-pages directory.
+3. Run the docs generation script.
+After you do this, it will print the path with generated docs:

-        $ cd /path/to/marathon
+        Success!
+Docs were generated at /tmp/marathon-docs-build-2018-02-21T14-46-49.260Z/docs/_site

-        $ git checkout releases/1.x
+4. Use the provided path to copy docs into gh-pages branch folder

         $ # to make sure we also remove deleted documentation, we need to delete all files first.
         $ # please note, rm -r ../marathon-gh-pages/* will not delete dot-files
         $ rm -r ../marathon-gh-pages/*
-        $ cp -r docs/** ../marathon-gh-pages
+        $ cp -r /tmp/marathon-docs-build-2018-02-21T14-46-49.260Z/docs/_site/** ../marathon-gh-pages

 4. Change to the marathon-gh-pages directory, commit, and push the changes